epfl-ada/ada-2020-project-milestone-p3-p3_the-social-impacters/task_A_results.md

 We first notice that the ranking of importances is almost the same in the paper and in our task:

-In the following bullet points, the first rank mentioned corresponds to the paper's, and the second corresponds to our task's:
+The only differences are stated in the 3 following bullet points, in which the first rank mentioned corresponds to the paper's, and the second corresponds to our task's:
 - `S_satislife` is ranked 4 instead of 3
 - `S_shcementfloor` is ranked 5 instead of 6
 - `S_satisfloor` is ranked 7 instead of 4